MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/quickstart.md

 ![Execute Example](media/tutorials/photon-execute-example.png)

 Don't forget to stop **Unity** from playing.
-This is done to ensure that we also receive RoomLeft and RoomClosed events.
+This is done to ensure that we also receive **RoomLeft** and **RoomClosed** events.

 Navigate to title Game Manager page, and observe the **PlayStream** panel.
 You should be able to see events generated as a result of our **CloudScript** code handling Photon events.

- 1. Initially, our Photon instance had no opened Room.
+ 1. Initially, our Photon instance had no opened room.
 When we launched the example, Photon has created the room for the Boxes Demo.
- 2. The first player to join is the player who requested the Room.
+ 2. The first player to join is the player who requested the room.
 So no **RoomJoined Event** was recorded.
 We then executed our example code:
      - First, we raised a custom **Room Event**.
      - Then, we set a custom **Room Property**.
      - Then we stopped the **Unity** play mode.
-This resulted in our client leaving the Room.
+This resulted in our client leaving the room.
- 3. Since our disconnected client was the last one, there are no more clients and Photon closes the Room.
+ 3. Since our disconnected client was the last one, there are no more clients and Photon closes the room.

 All the events should be logged into the **PlayStream** event flow, as shown on the following picture.